-Here’s a math question: what happens when you add 4 pools + 300 dogs?
+What happens when you add 4 pools + 300 dogs?
 You get a big, hairy, splashy party.
 Every year the town pool in Calgary, Canada has Dog Day.
-At the end of summer, they need to clean out the pools anyway, so why not let dogs splash around in there?
-They get to swim, play and pee without worrying.
-Best of all, dog owners pay to let their dogs splash around in there, and the money collected helps take care of rescued animals.
-By the way, grown-ups and kids can swim in the pool, too, if you don’t care whether the water is clean…
+The pools need cleaned at the end of summer, so why not let dogs splash around in there first?
+Best of all, dog owners pay to let their doggies paddle, and the money collected helps take care of rescued animals.
+By the way, grown-ups and kids can swim with the pooches, too, if you don’t care whether the water is clean…

 Wee ones: What numbers would you say to count your doggie’s 4 paws?